climindex/hydroclimsa/README.md

-<h3 align="center">  # Web-based hydroclimate indices app to support decision-making for South African weather and climate sensitive activities
+# Web-based hydroclimate indices app to support decision-making for South African weather and climate sensitive activities